South Saturn Delta

 South Saturn Delta is a posthumous compilation album by American rock musician Jimi Hendrix.
 Released in 1997 by Experience Hendrix (operated by his estate), it consists of material such as demo tapes, unfinished takes and alternate mixes, and previously released material, most of which Hendrix had been working on prior to his death in 1970.

 Background

 Released prior to South Saturn Delta, First Rays of the New Rising Sun was Experience Hendrix's attempt at presenting Hendrix's planned fourth studio album.
 The album consists of songs previously released on his first posthumous albums The Cry of Love (1971), Rainbow Bridge (1971), and War Heroes (1972).
 South Saturn Delta collects five songs from the latter two then out-of-print albums that were not selected for First Rays.

 Other tracks include "The Stars That Play with Laughing Sam's Dice", an early Jimi Hendrix Experience B-side single that saw release on the UK compilations Smash Hits (1968) and Loose Ends (1974), but never officially released in the US on a Jimi Hendrix album.
-Alternate takes and mixes of previously released songs and demos for new songs that Hendrix may or may not have completed for release flesh out the album.
+Alternate takes and mixes of previously released songs and demos for new songs that Hendrix may or may not have completed for release to flesh out the album.